About Managing a Single Directory Contact

 Click the arrow on the upper-right of a contact’s information menu to visit their touchpoints in greater detail.

-Click Show Details to learn more about a touchpoint.
+Click the icons to learn more about a touchpoint.

 A survey invitation or a plain email will provide information on the survey sent, whether the email was opened, the date, and more.